DPF Award 2025: L'Burn wins with innovative approach to burnout in women

 Vanessa Speleers - Junior Program Manager

-The award includes a grant of one million euros spread over five years, which the association can use without restrictions.
-Additionally, L'Burn gains access to the expertise and network of the Degroof Petercam Foundation.
+The award includes a €1 million grant over five years, which the organization can use without restrictions.
+In addition, L'Burn will gain access to the expertise and network of the Degroof Petercam Foundation.

 Anne-Sophie Vives, founder of L'Burn